laminas/laminas-eventmanager/doc/book/application-integration/usage-in-a-laminas-mvc-application.md

 }
 ```

-The listener aggregate was chosen because [to allow it to listen to additional events](../aggregates.md#recommendations) if we want to later.
+The listener aggregate was chosen because it is capable of [listening to multiple events](../aggregates.md#recommendations), which could prove useful in the future.

 NOTE: **More Events**
 All laminas-mvc events that can be triggered are listed and explained in the [laminas-mvc documentation](https://docs.laminas.dev/laminas-mvc/mvc-event/).

 ## Register Listener

-To register a listener in a laminas-mvc based application, use either application or module configuration (such as `config/autload/global.php` or `module/Application/config/module.config.php`, respectively), and define the configuration key `listeners`.
+To register a listener in a laminas-mvc based application, use either application or module configuration (such as `config/autoload/global.php` or `module/Application/config/module.config.php`, respectively), and define the configuration key `listeners`.

 This example uses module configuration, e.g. `module/Application/config/module.config.php`: